 The Rubin Museum of Art, 150 W 17th St, New York, NY

-This is the first of three panel discussions that Lion’s Roar is hosting this year at the Rubin Museum of Art.
+This is the second of three panel discussions Lion’s Roar is hosting this year at the Rubin Museum of Art.
 Lion’s Roar @ the Rubin panel discussions celebrate Lion’s Roar’s 40th anniversary and will offer Buddhist perspectives on important issues of our time.

 Tickets include admission to the galleries of Himalayan art at the Rubin Museum of Art.

 In addition to being an Episcopal priest, Willie Mukei Smith is a Zen student at The Village Zendo, where he co-leads the People of Color Sitting Group.
 He’s also a psychoanalyst with a private practice and a member of both the Buddhist Council of New York and New York Disaster Interfaith Service.

 Kamilah Majied is a professor of clinical social work and consultant on social oppression and mental health.
 Majied, who practices in the Nichiren tradition, teaches Buddhism and mindfulness practice from several perspectives, including mindfulness and racial justice.
 She serves on the editorial board of the Journal of Religion and Spirituality in Social Work.